trstlabs/intento/docs/kb/AutoMsg.md

 At launch, Contracts with AutoMessages are incentivized, so that fees are (near) zero.
 Over time, incentives graduately decline.

 ## Security

 As the AutoMessage is encrypted with the newly created contract address it can not be use my malicious nodes to expose information of other contracts.

 ## Proxy-contract

 A contract that extends the functionality of an address.
 Through giving this contract allowance/approval, the proxy contract acts on your behalf.
 TIP20 tokens can instantiate a proxy contract with approval in just one message.
 Trustless Hub uses proxy contracts as it is the safest way to run self execution.
 There are no third parties.
 As you or a TIP20 token instantiates the contract, your tokens remain in safe hands.

-## Blockspace
+## Contracts always execute
-In the Hub's current design, we take a free market approach and do not allocate a portion of the block directly for auto execution.

-Should it be the case that a block space is full, the automatic execution does not get deleted but rather will take place in the following block.
+Should it be the case that a block is full, the automatic execution does not get deleted but rather will take place in the following block.
 Should the chain halt, auto execution will execute in the following block(s).
 For recurring execution, the next execution time is based on the previous expected execution time + duration.
 This means that recurring execution always runs following the foreseen execution pattern.

 When a contract wants to skip the execution if time differs significantly, custom time-out logic can be implemented easily into the CosmWasm contract code.
 Block height and time is available during any type of execution, including auto-execution.
 For our DCA and RecurrentlySend contracts our implementation is to always execute, even when actual block time differs from the foreseen execution time.